LaserWriter: Development of laser printing

 Laser printing traces its history to efforts by Gary Starkweather at Xerox in 1969, which resulted in a commercial system called the Xerox 9700.
 IBM followed this with the IBM 3800 system in 1976.
 Both machines were large, room-filling devices handling the combined output of many users.
 During the mid-1970s, Canon started working on similar machines, and partnered with Hewlett-Packard to produce 1980's HP 2680, which filled only part of a room.
 Other copier companies also started development of similar systems.

-HP introduced their first desktop model with a Ricoh engine for $12,800 in 1983.
+HP introduced their first desktop model, the 2687A with a Ricoh engine for $12,800 in 1983.
 Sales of the non-networked product were unsurprisingly poor.
-In 1983 Canon introduced the LBP-CX, a desktop laser printer engine using a laser diode and featuring an output resolution of 300 dpi.
+In 1983, Canon introduced the LBP-CX, a desktop laser printer engine using a laser diode and featuring an output resolution of 300 dpi.
 In 1984, HP released the first commercially available system based on the LBP-CX, the HP LaserJet.